forrestyishichen/cmpe202-jinsho/README.md

 See also the list of [contributors](https://github.com/nguyensjsu/cmpe202-jinsho/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)